Oneworld: Benefits and services

-Member hubs

 Co-location

 Co-location provides alliance customers with smoother transfers between member airlines and better facilities than any of the member airlines could justify on their own.
 The alliance has combined ticket offices, check-in facilities and lounges at some 50 airports worldwide.

 Customer service initiatives

 Interline electronic ticket

 On 21 April 2005, Oneworld became the first airline alliance to enable its customers to fly throughout its members' network on electronic tickets (e-tickets) only, with the completion of interline e-ticketing (IET) links between all its member airlines.

+Rewards

+Oneworld members have harmonized frequent flyer tiers named Emerald, Sapphire and Ruby.

 Awards and recognitions

 Livery and logo

 All alliance members' aircraft bear a Oneworld logo, 30 cm in diameter, on the right of the first set of entry doors behind the cockpit.

 Japan Airlines – 2007 special Oneworld livery

 In 2007, Japan Airlines (JAL) painted two of its Boeing 777 aircraft, a Boeing 777-200ER (JA704J) and a Boeing 777-300 (JA8941), in a special Oneworld livery to mark its entrance into the alliance.
 The first aircraft (JA704J) took off from the airline's main international hub Tokyo Narita International Airport as Japan Airlines Flight 441 bound for Moscow on 16 April 2007.
 The design featured "a huge globe in the distinctive horizon blue of Oneworld, painted on the centre of the aircraft, with a stylised motif to symbolise the convenience, comfort, value and choice available to passengers throughout the alliance's comprehensive global network".